strblr/zodpress/README.md

 app.z.post("/todos", (req, res) => {
   const title = req.body.title; // string
-  const other = req.body.other; // Error: Property 'other' does not exist on type...
+  const other = req.body.other; // Error: Property 'other' does not exist [...]
   // ...
 });
 ```

 ### Responses

-Response schemas are not used for runtime validation, although it may become an option in the future.
-Their current purposes are:
+Response schemas are not used for runtime validation (yet at least).
+Their current purpose is twofold:

 - Strong typing of status codes and response bodies in request handlers
 - Generating OpenAPI documents with response documentation